aaron-fl/print_ext/README.rst

 About
 =====

 The standard python print() function is too simple.
-It barely provides any functionality more than just using sys.stdout.write().
-This library aims to boost the functionaly/complexity ratio of the print() function.
+It barely provides any functionally more than just using sys.stdout.write().
+This library aims to boost the functionally/complexity ratio of the print() function.

 This is a set of objects for laying out and styling fixed-width text.
 The primary use-case is for pretty-printing text to the console to improve console application user interfaces.
 But, it can work equally well for any other stream, such as files.